AOT-Technologies/forms-flow-ai/forms-flow-bpm/README.md

 ## Build and Deploy

-   Use the following set of commands to build and run the application
-      docker-compose build
-      docker-compse up

    * Make sure you have a Docker machine up and running.
    * Make sure your current working directory is forms-flow-bpm.
    * Modify the configuration values as needed.
 For example, you may want to change these: